Code Graph Renso Subscribe

 Docs.

-Code Graph has two surfaces: a CLI you run directly, and an MCP server your coding agent calls on your behalf.
-They share one on-disk graph snapshot — the CLI builds it, the MCP server reads it.
+Code Graph has three surfaces: a terminal IDE that opens when you run code_graph with no arguments, a CLI you run directly, and an MCP server your coding agent calls on your behalf.
+The CLI and MCP server share one on-disk graph snapshot.

 Getting started